charlenelyu/pro-mern-stack/README.md

     - Add a `.babelrc` in the `browser` directory, which is a copy of the one in the `src` directory.
     - In `App.jsx` and `uiserver.js`, change the location of the imported/required files.
     - Change the entry points in `package.json` for the new location of `uiserver.js`, and in `webpack.config.js` for the new location of `App.jsx`.
+- Basic Server Rendering
+  - The `ReactDOMServer.renderToString()` method is used to create an HTML on the server side.
+  - In this section, we'll create a simple `About` page to get familiar with the fundamentals.
+    - Create a new `About` component, include it in the application.
+    - Compile `About.jsx` manually to pure JavaScript via `npx babel src/About.jsx --out-dir server`.
+    - Create a new file `template.js` under the `server` directory to build the HTML.
+      - It makes a template out of the `index.html` that can accept the contents of the `<div>` and return the complete HTML.
+    - Create a new file `render.js` in the `server` directory for importing `About.js` rendering it to string.
+      - It will take in a regular request and response like any Express route handler.
+      - It will send out the template as a response, with the body replaced by the markup created from `ReactDOMServer.renderToString()`.
+    - In `uiserver.js`, add a new route for `/about` to return server-rendered About page,set the `render()` function as the handler for this route.

 ### troubleshooting